Rondila/Rondila/README.md

-- 👋 Hi, I’m @Rondila , I am a master student in Mechanical engineering in Laval University
+- 👋 Hi, I’m @Rondila , I am research professional in Mechanical engineering in Laval University
 - 👀 I’m interested in mechanical computing ,specifically multiscale analysis of composite materials
 - 🌱 I’m currently learning Fortran , python , matlab and every usefull software/programing language that can help
 - 💞️ I’m looking to collaborate on Finite element codes (implicit and explicite solvers ) and FFT solvers as well